-UPDATE: Due to ongoing concerns regarding the potential spread of COVID-19, Toronto and Peel regions have delayed their reopening plans until at least March 9, 2020
+UPDATE: Due to ongoing concerns regarding the potential spread of COVID-19, Ontario is under a stay-at-home order until at least May 6, 2021.
+More details can be found here.

 Businesses across the Greater Toronto Area are getting ready to cautiously reopen.